Credits: Vox España / Wikimedia Commons — CC0 (public domain).

 The party must hold two positions at once.
 Assert the presumption of innocence and contest the case.
 However, it must avoid creating the impression of a showdown with the judiciary.
 Prepare for the future without publicly organizing a handover.

 This dilemma is visible in behavior.
 Statements are rare.
-Talking points are similar.
+Talking points resemble each other.
 And a phrase reappears, repeated like a running log: “requisitions are not a decision.”

-Bardella, Maréchal: The ‘Plan B’ Hypothesis Without Forecast
+Bardella, Maréchal: The Hypothesis Of A ‘Plan B’ Without Forecast

-At each stage, the same question returns: what happens if marine le pen ineligible for 2027?
+At each stage, the same question returns: what happens if Marine Le Pen cannot be a candidate in 2027?

-Inside the party, one name dominates political conversations: Jordan Bardella, president of the RN.
-He is regularly cited as an internal option if a judicial impediment were to arise.
-Other figures exist, but the RN, for years, has built a two-headed structure: the heiress and the successor.
+Within the party, one name imposes itself in political conversations: Jordan Bardella, president of the RN.
+He is regularly cited as an internal option if a judicial impediment were to occur.
+Other figures exist, but the RN, for years, has built a two-headed architecture: the heir and the successor.

 What The Court Could Decide In Summer 2026